 Green Dot Public Schools operates 8 middle schools (serving grades 6-8) and 12 high schools (9-12) across the greater Los Angeles area.
-Our newest school, Ánimo Compton Charter School, is a span school, which will serve grades 6-12.
+Our newest school, Ánimo Compton Charter School, is a span school, which serves grades 6-12.

 Our schools serve around 600 students, and the average class size at Green Dot is 25-30 students.

 Ánimo Venice Charter High School820 Broadway St Venice, CA 90291

 Ánimo Leadership Charter High School11044 S Freeman Ave Inglewood, CA 90304